adcimon/cheatsheets/streaming/README.md

 ### DASH

 [Dynamic Adaptive Streaming over HTTP (DASH)](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP), also known as MPEG-DASH, is an adaptive bitrate streaming technique that enables high quality streaming of media content over the Internet delivered from conventional HTTP web servers.
 Similar to [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), DASH works by breaking the content into a sequence of small segments, which are served over HTTP.

+### SRT

+[Secure Reliable Transport (SRT)](https://en.wikipedia.org/wiki/Secure_Reliable_Transport) is an open source transport protocol that provides connection and control, reliable transmission at the application layer using UDP as the underlying transport layer.
+It supports packet recovery while maintaining low latency (120ms default) and also supports encryption using AES.

 ### NDI